Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/other/banAccount.md

 title: /banaccount - Command
 description: Information about the /banaccount command
 published: true
-date: 2023-05-03T07:26:17.413Z
+date: 2023-08-24T06:40:57.889Z
 tags: account, ban, banaccount, ban account
 editor: markdown
 dateCreated: 2021-07-13T09:52:24.528Z
 ---

-# /banAccount
+# /banaccount

 > ### Information
-> **Launches the ban list wizard.
-This allows you (an account owner) to delete their account from other servers and add it to the ban list to make it impossible for others to add.**
+> **Launches the banlist wizard.
+This allows you (an account owner) to delete their account from other servers and add it to the banlist to make it impossible for others to add.**
 >{.is-info}

 > ### Permissions needed: